kitajs/docs/recipes/migration.md

 ::: danger

-If you have any existent test suite, it's expected to continue working as before because Kita does not changes the Fastify/server behavior, just helps you to better declare your routes.
+If you have any existent test suite, it's expected to continue working as before because Kita does not change the Fastify/server behavior, it just helps you to better declare your routes.

 :::